In this Azure tutorial, we will discuss how to create a PowerShell Azure Function.

 Run PowerShell Azure Function Locally

 Now, Our Azure Function Project is successfully created.
 The next step is to Test the PowerShell Azure Function Locally.
-Click on the Run button from the left-hand side, or you can also press the F5 button to run the PowerShell Azure Function Project in Visual Studio Code IDE.
+Click on the Run button from the left side, or press the F5 button to run the PowerShell Azure Function Project in Visual Studio Code IDE.

 You can see the PowerShell Azure Function Project ran successfully without any issues and provided us with the URL below